Driving Motor Vehicles in the Czech Republic

 b) The technical condition of the vehicle must be in accordance with traffic regulations.

-d) The driver and front seat passenger must wear safety belts.
+d) All passengers must wear safety belts.
 The front seat passenger must not be younger than 12 years.

-e) Both the driver and the passenger must wear safety helmets when riding a motorcycle (faster than 40 km/h, aprox.
-25 mph).
+e) Both the rider and the passenger must wear safety helmets when riding a motorcycle (faster than 40 km/h).

 f) Speed limits are the following: